5 years after California's deadliest wildfire, survivors forge different paths toward recovery

 “So have I,” said Nordgren, the president of the Paradise Lutheran Church council.
 “We’re going to say the Our Father and we’re going to drive like hell.”

 Five years later, some — like Nordgren — are sharing their stories freely and managing their post-traumatic stress enough to return to Paradise to help make something new.
-Others, like Shari Bernacette, are still haunted by their memories — including witnessing the flames consume a couple fleeing, one pushing the other in a wheelchair.
+Others, like Shari Bernacette, are still haunted by their memories — including witnessing the flames consume a fleeing couple, one pushing the other in a wheelchair.

 “We still can’t sleep well.
 We toss and turn all night,” said Bernacette, who moved with her husband to Yuma, Arizona, to escape the risk of future wildfires.
 The couple lives in a used RV purchased with their insurance money.
-“We will never live amongst the trees again.”
+“We are in the desert surrounded by cactus and rocks.
+There is nothing that can light up.
+We will never live amongst the trees again.”

+For people who returned to Paradise, life is about adjusting.
+It’s the same place, but doesn’t feel the same.
+Paradise was once so thick with trees it was hard to tell the town was perched on a ridge.
+Now, the shadows are gone as sunlight bathes the town on clear days, offering impressive views of the canyons.

 Paradise Mayor Greg Bolin says that by 2025 all of the town’s overhead power lines will be buried underground.
 By 2026, he says all public roads will be repaved.